alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

      routingKey: ""
  );
 ```

+In the code above, several parameters have been used to declare exchanges and queues.
+Here are their meaning:

+ - *durable: false* : messages will not be persisted to disk.
+Even if set to true, each message should have the durable flag turn on for persistence
+ - *exclusive: false* : if set to true, messages can only be consumed by this connection.
+Anyone can publish though.
+When set to true, this configuration is used in the RPC and scatter-gather usage patterns as reply queues.
+ - *autoDelete: false* : if true, the queue is deleted when there are no more consumers.
+However, if there are no consumers ever on the queue, it is not deleted.

 ### Sending messages

 We may want confirmation that the message has been received by the queue: